(un)framing vision

 Colors of Nothingness

-This book displays adapted imagery of molding bread along with photos of space from NASA’s archives.
-The concept draws inspiration from Leonard Koren’s writing on Japanese aesthetics, Wabi-Sabi.
-The juxtaposition of the expanding universe and an ordinary example of decay, looks to communicate the fine line between creation and destruction, and considers the encounter of the two as an opportunity for new life.
+This book displays adapted imagery of molding bread along with photos of space from NASA’s archives .
+The concept draws inspiration from Leonard Koren’s writing on the ideals of Japanese Wabi-Sabi .
+The juxtaposition of the expanding universe and an ordinary example of decay , looks to reveal the fine line between creation and destruction , and considers the encounter of the two as an opportunity for new life .

 Japanese Binding